 Depending on the age of your house, we may have inspection cards or microfilmed plans that show the permit history for your house.
 It is important to verify the permit records, and not rely on the tax information from the county assessor’s office.
 If "existing” finished attic or basement was not permitted, it will need to be legalized through a new permit.
 To be considered living space, you would need to submit for the same conversion permits as if the work was not already done.

-Some records are available online, visit our Public Records Access page.
+Some records are available online, visit our related How to Request Public Property Records webpage.

 Evaluating existing space